Govt scraps sale of SAIL's Bhadravathi plant on low bidder interest

 -

-The government on Wednesday scrapped the privatisation of SAIL's Bhadravathi steel plant due to insufficient bidder interest.
+The government on Wednesday scrapped the privatisation of Steel Authority of India Limited’s (SAIL’s) Bhadravathi plant due to insufficient bidder interest.

-The Expression of Interest (EoI) for selling SAIL's 100 per cent stake in Visvesvaraya Iron and Steel Plant (VISP), Bhadravathi in Karnataka, was invited on July 2019.
+The Centre terminated the sale of Visvesvaraya Iron and Steel Plant (VISP) located in Bhadravathi, Karnataka, close on the heels of nixing the privatisation of Central Electronics Ltd (CEL) to Nandal Finance & Leasing saying that the litigation pending against the successful bidder at the National Company Law Appellate Tribunal (NCLAT) violated the eligibility criteria for the sale.

-The Department of Investment and Public Asset Management (DIPAM) said multiple EoIs had been received and qualified bidders had conducted due diligence.
+“The cancellation (of the Bhadravathi plant) was long overdue as there was no interest from the bidders in the disinvestment.
+The private bidders are interested in steel plants that have higher production volume,” a government official said under condition of anonymity.

 Subscribe to Business Standard Premium